tmager/Composte/doc/architecture/objects.md

 ```

 ## Data Objects
 All data objects are modeled by a music21 object, and
 also have corresponding graphical assets that are displayed by the GUI.

 ### Notes
 music21 Note objects have many properties, but most important are
 pitch and duration.
 The pitch is necessary to know what staff line
 to draw the note asset on, and the duration is necessary to know which
 note asset to draw.

 ### Rests
 music21 Rests are simply notes without pitch attached to them, meaning
 they only have duration.
 Just as with notes, the duration must be
 known in order to draw the correct asset on the GUI.

 ### Key Signatures
 music21 KeySignature objects keep track of how many sharps and flats
 are in the current key signature.
 Because there are finitely many
 possible key signatures, each one gets its own asset.

 ### Time Signatures
 music21 TimeSignatures keep track of how many quarter note
 durations are in a single measure of music.
 This is represented
 graphically by a small number of time signature assets, but
 since the time signature also indicates barline/measure divisions,
 the GUI needs to keep track of the underlying time signature object
 in order to draw the correct number of beats in a given measure.

+### Security Blanket

+This object handles encryption and decryption

+### Bink(e)y

+An "encryption key" like object used to encrypt/decrypt messages